shep-tone/portfolio/README.md

 ## Fun Fact
 **Florence Nightingale** was a data nerd before it was cool.
-She used pie charts to convince people about sanitation. *Respect the original infographic queen.*
+She used pie charts to convince people about sanitation.

 ---